RESEARCH STARTER

 Economy

-Brasília contributes 3.8 percent to the country's gross domestic product (GDP), which is dominated by agriculture, mining, and manufacturing exports.
+Brasília, as the capital and administrative hub, contributes approximately 3.8 percent to Brazil’s national GDP, which is dominated by agriculture, mining, and manufacturing exports.
 Agricultural settlements surrounding Brasília produce fruits, vegetables, coffee, and meat products.
 Brasília's economy has grown further with the establishment of technology manufacturing and export companies.

 Brasília's international airport has helped to make the city a transportation hub.
 A variety of highways link Brasília with the other Brazilian cities, such as Belo Horizonte.
-The road network was intended to increase exports to other South American countries.
+The road network was intended to facilitate the movement of goods and improve connectivity with other Brazilian cities, supporting Brazil’s broader export strategy.

 Landmarks